In this topic guide

 For most women, the interaction is modest and clinically insignificant.
 Occasional consumption of grapefruit or grapefruit juice alongside the combined pill is unlikely to cause meaningful problems.

-However, if you are sensitive to oestrogen-related side effects, or you are already experiencing them, reducing grapefruit intake may be worth trying.
+However, if you are sensitive to estrogen-related side effects, or you are already experiencing them, reducing grapefruit intake may be worth trying.

 For women on very low-dose pills (containing 20 mcg of ethinylestradiol), the interaction may be more noticeable, since any elevation in hormone levels represents a proportionally larger increase.

-The progestogen-only mini-pill does not contain oestrogen, so the grapefruit interaction is less relevant.
-However, progestogen is also metabolised by CYP3A4 to some degree, so some interaction is theoretically possible.
+The progestin-only mini-pill does not contain estrogen, so the grapefruit interaction is less relevant.
+However, progestin is also metabolized by CYP3A4 to some degree, so some interaction is theoretically possible.

 What About Other Citrus Fruits?